 Researching Media Cultures

-This module explores the current state of academic knowledge and debates within five areas of cultural practice: Screen, Gender and Sexuality; Social Media; Popular Music; Media and Cultural History; and Media and Conflict.
-It will provide you with a systematic understanding of the traditional approaches to researching media cultures and the opportunity to develop your insights through one area of specialism.
+This module explores the current state of international academic knowledge and debates based on the research interests of staff and students involved with the Birmingham Centre for Media and Cultural Research.
+It will provide you with a systematic understanding of approaches to researching media cultures and the opportunity to develop your insights through an area of interest, connected to your MA project.

 Research in Practice